 - Organizational letterhead signed by an authorized individual ( (digital signatures are acceptable and must be verifiable)

-- If you are currently employed in the job, the employer reference should include the phrase “To Date” and the date the reference letter was prepared.
+- If you are currently employed, the employer reference should include the phrase “To Date” and the date the reference letter was prepared.

-- Experience will only be evaluated up until the date of your application’s submission.
+- Experience will only be evaluated until your application’s submission date.

-- The description of responsibilities in your work reference determines relevance to your specified occupation.
+- The description of responsibilities in your work reference determines their relevance to your occupation.

-- If dates or responsibilities are unclear or subject to interpretation, the work episode will be declared unfit.
+- The work episode will be declared unfit if dates or responsibilities are unclear or subject to interpretation.

 - Work experience obtained as part of a qualification is not regarded as skilled employment and is recorded as “Concurrent Employment.”

-- Work experience obtained before the candidate attaining 18 will not be accepted for skilled employment and will be reported as ‘Not professional level ICT experience.’
+- Work experience obtained before the candidate attains 18 will not be accepted for skilled employment and will be reported as ‘Not professional level ICT experience.’

-- Generic references that do not mention particular responsibilities will be rated as “Not Suitable due to inadequate information.”
+- Generic references not mentioning particular responsibilities will be rated as “Not Suitable due to inadequate information.”